Kiowa

 Review from [Dmitrii Z]

 Kiowa has very large, sweet juicy fruit with delicious taste.
-Yield is moderate, but is stable from year to year.
-I like this variety, but the plants are very prickly Shading is strongly recommended when summer is hot and dry - if not, some fruit can be wilted.
+Yield is moderate, but is stable from year to year. yes I like this variety, but the plants are very prickly angry Shading is strongly recommended when summer is hot and dry - if not, some fruit can be wilted.

 Kiowa berry planting (xL blackberry)